Take Control of Your Fuel Efficiency with Coltraco’s Permaflow®

 This very small time difference (T_up – T_down) is measured by the flowmeter and is directly proportional to the flow velocity (V) of the fluid.

-Heat or Energy Flow Rate: A knowledge of inlet and outlet fluid temperature and Specific heat Capacity of the fluid allows the flow meter to calculate heat flow rate.
+Heat or Energy Flow Rate: A knowledge of inlet and outlet fluid temperature and the Specific heat Capacity of the fluid allows the flow meter to calculate the heat flow rate.
 This is suitable for energy efficiency calculations for heating and chilling applications.

 Performing calibration of flow meters is the only way to ensure the flow measurement performed by your ultrasonic flowmeter is accurate.
 Calibrated flow meters operate to give you the confidence that your ultrasonic flight flow meters will produce a reliable measurement.

-At Coltraco Ultrasonics, our ultrasonic flow meter range has been tested and accuracy proven at an ISO 17025 certified laboratory for flow measurement in the UK.
+At Coltraco Ultrasonics, our ultrasonic flow meter range has been tested and accuracy proven at an ISO 17025-certified laboratory for flow measurement in the UK.

-This Portasonic® Calculator is designed to operate alongside our Portasonic® 2.FL0 Ultrasonic Flow Meter.
+This Portasonic® Calculator is designed to operate alongside our Portasonic® PLUS Ultrasonic Flow Meter.
 The Portasonic is one of the world’s leading non-invasive flow meters and is an essential tool for a wide variety of maintenance and inspection needs

 The Portasonic® Calculator is designed as a supporting instrument and uses an empirical equation derived from the laws of fluid dynamics to calculate the liquid pressure to within 5% accuracy.

-Doppler flow meters on the other hand, rely on bubbles and particles in fluids which are suspended to reflect the ultrasonic signal that provides a shift in the frequency.
+Doppler flow meters, on the other hand, rely on bubbles and particles in fluids which are suspended to reflect the ultrasonic signal that provides a shift in the frequency.
 The shift in frequency is directly linked to the velocity of the travelling fluid.
-By measuring the frequency shift between the ultrasonic transmitter, receiver and the fluid carrier (i.e. bubbles and particles), the fluid velocity is determined.
+By measuring the frequency shift between the ultrasonic transmitter, receiver and fluid carrier (i.e. bubbles and particles), the fluid velocity is determined.

 A mechanical flow meter is an inline flow meter.
 Examples are positive displacement flowmeters (PD meters) and turbine flow meters.
-An ultrasonic flow meter uses clamp on ultrasonic sensors which are non-invasive.
-Mechanical flow meters are typically built for a specific range of pipe size, and cannot be retrofitted into other pipe sizes whereas an ultrasonic flow meter works over a broad range of pipe sizes as it is non-invasive.
-The pressure of the pipework also has to be taken into account for a mechanical flow meter as this can damage the mechanical flow meter whereas this is not a point of concern for ultrasonic flow meters which are external, non-invasive and clamp on the pipe.
+An ultrasonic flow meter uses clamps on ultrasonic sensors which are non-invasive.
+Mechanical flow meters are typically built for a specific range of pipe sizes, and cannot be retrofitted into other pipe sizes whereas an ultrasonic flow meter works over a broad range of pipe sizes as it is non-invasive.
+The pressure of the pipework also has to be taken into account for a mechanical flow meter as this can damage the mechanical flow meter whereas this is not a point of concern for ultrasonic flow meters which are external, non-invasive and clamped on the pipe.

 A rotameter is a form of a variable area flow meter.
 It is a form of inline flow meter and is commonly used in different applications to ultrasonic flow meters.